nmcguinness/GD_IntroToMonoGame/README.md

 - [ ] Explain effect of SamplerState on on-screen aliasing
 - [ ] Explain and use VertexFactory
 - [ ] Explain new input manager classes (MouseManager, KeyboardManager, GamePadManager)
+- [ ] Explain and use IBehavior and the classes which implement it.
+- [ ] Create a simple enum using 2^N values on the enum values and demonstrate bitwise operators.

 ### Refactor for Efficiency
 - [ ] Improve efficiency of ProjectionParameters::Projection property by adding isDirty flag